 - (k) Argument and Citations of Authority.
 Citations of authority in the brief shall comply with the rules of citation in the latest edition of either the "Bluebook" (A Uniform System of Citation) or the "ALWD Guide" (Association of Legal Writing Directors' Guide to Legal Citation).
 Citations shall reference the specific page number(s) which relate to the proposition for which the case is cited.
 For state reported cases the national reporter series should be cross referenced (e.g., Southern Reporter, Southeast Reporter). - (1) Conclusion. - (m) Certificate of Compliance.
 The certificate described in FRAP 32(g), if required by that rule. - (n) Certificate of Service.
-The certificate described in FRAP 25(d), if required by that rule.
+The certificate described in FRAP 25(d), if required by that rule. - 11th Cir.

-11th Cir.
 R. 28-2 Appellee's Brief.
 An appellee's brief need not contain items (g), (h), and (i) of 11th Cir.
-R. 28-1 if the appellee is satisfied with the appellant's statement.
+R. 28-1 if the appellee is satisfied with the appellant's statement. - 11th Cir.

-11th Cir.
 R. 28-3 Reply Brief.
 A reply brief need contain only items (a), (b), (d), (e), (k), (m) and (n) of 11th Cir.
-R. 28-1.

-11th Cir.
+R. 28-1. - 11th Cir.
 R. 28-4 Briefs from Party Represented by Counsel.
-When a party is represented by counsel, the clerk may not accept a brief from the party.
+When a party is represented by counsel, the clerk may not accept a brief from the party. - 11th Cir.

-11th Cir.
 R. 28-5 References to the Record.
-References to the record in a brief shall be to document number and page number.
-The page number in a transcript is the page number that appears in the header generated by the district court's electronic filing system (and not the page number assigned by the court reporter).
+References to the record in a brief must be to document number and page number.
+The page number in a transcript is the page number that appears in the header generated by the district court's electronic filing system if available at the time of filing.
+Otherwise, the page number is the page number assigned by the court reporter.
+The brief must note the reference format used.
 A reference may (but need not) contain the full or abbreviated name of a document.